What Are Semiconductors?

 - Their resistivity is higher than conductors but lesser than insulators.

-- The resistance of semiconductor materials decreases with the increase in temperature and vice-versa.
+- The resistance of semiconductor materials decreases with an increase in temperature and vice-versa.

 Types of Semiconductors